 Avonex, Betaseron, and Copaxone (before they are reconstituted) can stay at temperatures that don’t exceed 86º for a total of 7 days.
 Ice can usually be obtained on airplanes, trains, and in hotels.
 Remember to pack clean plastic bags for ice holders.

 Do I need a note from my neurologist to get through airport security with my needles?

 Some airports, particularly overseas, may have more stringent security standards.
-So, yes, it’s safest to have a doctor’s note certifying that you are on injectable prescription medication.
-Additionally, tours or cruise lines may require a “fitness to travel” letter from your doctor.
+It’s safest to have a doctor’s note certifying that you are on injectable prescription medication.
+Tours or cruise lines may require a “fitness to travel” letter from your doctor.

 What do you recommend for diarrhea?
 Motion sickness?
 Or Third World travel?

 Over-the-counter anti-diarrheals, such as Kaopectate, Pepto-Bismol, or Imodium, work well.
 The biggest problem from diarrhea is dehydration.
 If you are traveling in less-developed areas, it’s wise to pack some electrolyte-rich “sports” drinks.
 Persistent diarrhea, or diarrhea accompanied by fever or abdominal pain that lasts more than a day, needs medical evaluation.
 Over-the-counter Dramamine works for motion sickness, or your doctor may give you a prescription for Antivert (meclizine).
 The Centers for Disease Control posts vaccination recommendations for everywhere in the world.
-Check this site and follow the advice.
+Also see our page on vaccinations and MS.